 SGX Nifty still trading way after the closure of the Indian Nifty market, we see an impact of these global news on the SGX Nifty price movement.
 This further directly impacts the opening pricing of Nifty, the very next day.
 And that is one of the reasons we see the Indian Nifty market opening at a premium or discount over the previous day’s close.

-Note: Most analysts use SGX Nifty as one of the factors to predict whether the market will open higher or lower on a trading session.
+Note: Many analysts use SGX Nifty as one of the factors to predict whether the Indian stock market will open higher or lower on a trading session.